Complete the form below and we will email you a PDF version of "Drug Delivery"

 Transdermal drug delivery

-Transdermal drug delivery is a method of delivering a drug systemically by applying a formulation onto intact skin.11 Initially the drug penetrates the stratum corneum and then progresses through the deeper epidermis and dermis where it finally systemically absorbed via the dermal microcirculation.12 The fact that it is non-invasive and suitable for unconscious or vomiting patients are two key advantages.
+Transdermal drug delivery is a method of delivering a drug systemically by applying a formulation onto intact skin.11 Initially the drug penetrates the stratum corneum and then progresses through the deeper epidermis and dermis where it is finally systemically absorbed via the dermal microcirculation.12 The fact that it is non-invasive and suitable for unconscious or vomiting patients are two key advantages.

 Vaginal/anal drug delivery

 Vaginal/anal drug delivery routes have a faster onset of action compared to the oral route and a higher bioavailability.
-Rectal medications can be used to exhibit local effects (e.g. laxative) or systemic effects (e.g. analgesics when other routes are contraindicated).
+Rectal medications can be used to exhibit local effects (e.g., laxative) or systemic effects (e.g., analgesics when other routes are contraindicated).
 Vaginal drug administration avoids first-pass metabolism and is unaffected by gastrointestinal disturbances.13 The vaginal route is often considered for administration of hormones and to address women’s health issues.
 Numerous vaginal formulation options are available including; hydrogels, tablets, pessaries or suppositories.14

 Targeted drug delivery

 Targeted drug delivery approaches are of great interest as they enable concentrated delivery of a drug compound to its desired target – increasing efficacy and reducing off-target effects.

 Drug molecules that exhibit low bioavailability require protection from degradation (enzymatic and acid-catalyzed) once inside the body15 – ~40 % of novel active pharmaceutical ingredients (APIs) are rejected by the pharmaceutical industry due to low bioavailability.
 To address this, carrier systems have been developed to increase bioavailability and defend drug molecules against degradation.
 Here, we look at three types of carrier-based delivery.